ibm-cloud-docs/vpc/vpn-client-to-site-auth-rules.md

 3. Select the Client VPN endpoint where the authorization rule is applied (DEPENDS ON UI—steps might be more complex)
 4. Select Authorization (may be different name)to see a list of authorization rules for the Client VPN

-## Viewing authorization rules using the CLI
+## Viewing authorization rules by using the CLI
 {: #ui-view-auth-rule}
 {: cli}